GSLabIt/DoDuet/README.md

 The interactive wrapper is not flexible as the worker one but gives a clear and easy to use interface for the developers.
 An example is the [settings wrapper](#settings-wrapper)

+#### What a cryptographic wrapper is?
+A cryptographic wrapper implements two methods related to cryptography:
+- `key` - generates the keys for the algorithm
+- `encrypt` - which encrypts a message with an algorithm, a key and a nonce
+- `decrypt` - which decrypts a message with an algorithm, and a key extracting the nonce from the body of the message

+An example if the [Sodium symmetric encryption wrapper](#sodium-symmetric-encryption-wrapper)

 ### Settings wrapper
 As the settings wrapper is an [interactive wrapper](#what-an-interactive-wrapper-is) it has all the functions of interactive wrappers and nothing more.
 It provided a clear and easy to use interface around user's settings, presence checking, setting and updating.